 Following a vein removal procedure, wearing compression hose helps to maintain and add longevity to your results.
 Will they take away any vein complications all by themselves?
 Not necessarily.

-Here’s how compression stockings actually work:
+Here’s How Compression Stockings actually work:

 Though compression hose comes in a variety of sizes, most types go over the feet and extend up to or just below the hips but can go to the lees or be pantyhose.
 These stockings place graduated pressure on the lower extremities, which results in improved blood flow against gravity from the feet and legs back up to the heart.
 Improving blood flow in your legs is the single most important function of compression stockings.
 This helps prevent leg swelling and, to a lesser extent, blood clots

-There are other benefits to wearing compression stockings as well.
+There are other benefits to wear compression stockings as well.
 Varicose and spider veins can develop as a result of insufficient blood flow and subsequent pooling of the blood in the veins.
 Compression hose helps with the function of valves within the veins, reducing the diameter of distended veins, and increasing blood flow velocity without hindering your movement or decreasing your comfort.
 Most styles and materials of compression hose can be easily worn underneath regular clothing and are easy to take on and off

 Speaking of wearing the hose, here’s what you need to know:

 Size, in this case, matters more than anything.
 Wearing a pair that is too tight will leave you feeling incredibly uncomfortable, and wearing a pair that isn’t tight enough may not serve its purpose.
-It is critical that you get fitted by a professional like Dr. Susan Fox at Fox Vein & Laser Experts.
+It is critical that you get fitted by a professional like Dr Susan Fox at Fox Vein & Laser Experts.

 During your consultation at Fox Vein & Laser Experts Miami, our medical team will use your unique condition and measurements to help you ensure that you choose the right size.
 There are various types of compression stocking depending on your venous condition, and our medical team can answer your questions and make suggestions for which variety of compression hose you should be wearing.
 You will be able to choose between a variety of colors that best matches your skin, and you will be guided towards choosing the right length and protocol for how long to wear your compression hose.